Abi Phillips: Music

 In 2011 Abi released her debut single "Summer Sunshine" featuring popular rapper Fugative.
 The song's music video was uploaded onto YouTube and to date has received almost 400,000 views.
 As a gesture of goodwill Phillips offered a free sample of a song she recorded called "Somebody Without You".
 Abi has climbed Mt Snowdon for the checkemlads.com charity which helps young men going through testicular cancer.

 Phillips performed her debut single at T4 on the Beach 2011 in which she performed on the sessions stage.
 The scenes of Phillips' performance aired on Hollyoaks shortly afterwards.
 At the time Abi also announced to fans on her Twitter account that herself, Jorgie Porter (Theresa McQueen) and Craig Vye (Ethan Scott) also recorded scenes for Hollyoaks at the event.

 From the age of 12, Phillips has been a member of the Birmingham pub band Shampoo, which is fronted by hairdresser dad Richard and mum Linda at wedding receptions and clubs.
 More recently Phillips has toured and fronted premier function band Capital Groove at large corporate events and parties.
 In September 2014, Phillips sang a show stopping rendition of Sia's 'Titanium' and one of her own songs 'On My Way' at The Pride of Birmingham Awards to over 2,000 people including rock legend Tony Iommi, UB40's Ali Campbell, comedian Jason Manford and footballer Dion Dublin.
 Phillips continues to perform and write her own material and plans to release her debut EP during 2015.
 She considers Adele as one of her musical idols.
 And also cites Wynter Gordon and Ellie Goulding as her musical influences.

 Phillips appeared on The Voice UK in 2017 as a contestant, although was unsuccessful in getting a place in the competition.

 Personal life

 Phillips was born in the Birmingham town of Sutton Coldfield, to Richard and Linda Phillips.
 Phillips was a student at Birmingham's Stage Coach performing arts school.
-She is close friends with her co-stars Hollie Jay Bowes and Tamaryn Payne.
+She is close friends with her co-stars Hollie-Jay Bowes and Tamaryn Payne.

-In May 2022 it was revealed that Phillips had been diagnosed with thyroid cancer.
+In May 2022, Phillips announced that she had been diagnosed with thyroid cancer.

+On 10 September 2023, Phillips was attacked and robbed after sustaining injuries in Ibiza which resulted in her phone being stolen.